 What can I do if I feel my petition has not been dealt with properly?

-If you feel that we have not dealt with your petition properly, the petition organiser has the right to request that the Scrutiny Board review the steps that the Council has taken in response to your petition.
+If you feel that we have not dealt with your petition properly, the petition organiser has the right to request that the Council's Overview and Scrutiny Committee review the steps that the Council has taken in response to your petition.

-The Scrutiny Board will consider your request within 30 days of receiving it.
+The Overview and Scrutiny Committee will try to consider your request at its next meeting although this may not always be possible.
 Should members feel that the Council has not dealt with your petition adequately, it may use any of its powers to deal with the matter.